 Rice Architecture’s Summer Immersion program had been on hiatus for several years but was also resurrected in 2021.
 The program was held in conjunction with the Rice Office of STEM Engagement.
 The week-long program consisted of mostly “analog” activities, including drawings and model-making, along with sessions about using photography to document one’s work.
 The school conducted two separate programs, with an in-person experience occurring in June and a virtual program later in July.
 The in-person event had an enrollment of 15 local high school students.
 This was the first year of the reimagined program, and according to director Reto Geiser, the curriculum and format will continue to evolve.
 He is hopeful the program will take root and grow.
 The goal is to find increased opportunities through STEM grants in the coming years with the Rice Office of STEM Engagement’s aid.

 Regardless of whether the programs were held virtually, in person, or through a hybrid model, the pandemic changed the structure of the educational opportunities offered by the state’s architecture programs.
 It also resulted in new opportunities: innovations that will remain long after the pandemic is over.

-Andrew Hawkins, AIA, is principal of Hawkins Architecture in College Station and a visiting lecturer in the architecture department at Texas A&M.
+Andrew Hawkins, AIA, is principal of Hawkins Architecture in College Station and an assistant professor of practice in the architecture department at Texas A&M.